 Many of the plug-in hybrid (PHEV) drivers in the Recurrent community are diligent about plugging in at night and using “all-electric mode” as frequently as possible.
-Many report that they rarely fill up the gas tanks on their PHEV, essentially using them as a short range EV, with 20-40 miles of battery range.
+We hear reports that our drivers rarely fill up the gas tanks on their PHEV, essentially using them as a short range EV, with 20-40 miles of battery range.

 For some other drivers, the “electric” part of the PHEV is rarely used.
 In this case, they are actually worse than regular, mild hybrids, and as bad as some gas cars.
 Why is this true?
 The battery packs in PHEVs make them heavier than gas cars and HEVs, so they require more fuel - aka gas - to run in “ICE” mode.